onap/dcaegen2/platformdoc/docs/components/dcae-cli/blueprint-generator/blueprint_generator.rst

     -t: the path to the import yaml file (optional)

-9. An example running this program in windows would look like this java -cp "lib/blueprint-generator-onap-0.0.1-SNAPSHOT.jar;lib/\*" org.onap.blueprintgenerator.core.BlueprintGenerator -p Blueprints -i ComponentSpecs/TestComponentSpec.json -n HelloWorld
+9. An example running this program in windows would look like this java -cp "lib/blueprint-generator-1.0.0.jar;lib/\*" org.onap.blueprintgenerator.core.BlueprintGenerator -p blueprint_output -i ComponentSpecs/TestComponentSpec.json -n TestAppBlueprint

 Extra information